 - Tissue plasminogen activator (TPA) is another option.
 It does not cross the placental barrier so does not cause fetal problems but should be avoided in the early puerperium as it increases the risk of haemorrhage.

-The condition is rare but accounts for 50% of aortic dissection in women aged under 40.
+Aortic dissection is rare.
 It occurs in association with severe hypertension secondary to pre-eclampsia, coarctation of the aorta, or connective tissue disease such as Marfan's syndrome.
-The presenting symptoms are chest pain or interscapular pain. associated with end-organ ischaemia, acute heart failure, aortic incompetence, or haemopericardium with tamponade.
+The presenting symptoms are chest pain or interscapular pain, associated with end-organ ischaemia, acute heart failure, aortic incompetence, or haemopericardium with tamponade.

 The condition is diagnosed by computerised tomography or transoesophageal echocardiography.